holehouse-lab/soursop/docs/modules/CTTrajectory.rst

-CTTrajectory module
+cttrajectory module
 =========================================================

-This is where the CTTrajectory shinanigans occurs
+This is where the cttrajectory shinanigans occurs

-.. automodule:: CTraj.CTTrajectory
+.. automodule:: camparitraj.cttrajectory
 .. autofunction:: testfunct
-.. autoclass:: CTTrajectory
+.. autoclass:: cttrajectory
     :members:

         .. automethod:: __init__